yaya2devops/cloudblog/clbxjpzfp001808l5e2cw7e7t.md

 You can automate the provisioning of your infrastructure using code and tools such as

 - Terraform, operates in Multi-Cloud Environments
-- CloudFormation, IaaC AWS
+- CloudFormation, IaC AWS
-- ARM Templates, IaaC Microsoft
+- ARM Templates, IaC Microsoft

 This allows you to define the desired state of your infrastructure in code, and then use the above automation tools to provision the infrastructure according to the initial specification.